Definition of Birth Control Pills:

 - Birth control pills can decrease menstrual cramps

-- The pill can help a woman time her period – as combination pills can be taken to change the timing and frequency of a period or skip a period altogether
+- The pill can help a you time your period – as combination pills can be taken to regulate (change the timing and frequency) of a period or skip a period altogether

 - Iron deficiency anemia (which can result from having heavy periods)